MyUNiDAYS/unidays-dotnet/README.md

 - `TrackingScriptTestUrl()`
 - `TrackingScriptTestUrl(string key)`

 These methods add an extra parameter to the URL that is returned to you, or sent for you which looks like this `&Test=True`.
+These endpoints are to be used to test your integration.

 ### Direct Tracking Details Builder

 The purpose of direct tracking builder is for it to be made intuitive for you to provide the values you need to UNiDAYS as possible.
+It is used with all the integration methods.

 The parameters on the builder are the mandatory values